adamgulyas/shopify-case-study/README.md

 <!-- >How is the company funded?
 How much funding have they received? -->
 Since its inception, Shopify has raised a total of $122.3M through four rounds of funding, from Seed Round to Series C between 2007 and 2013.<sup>[5](https://www.crunchbase.com/organization/shopify/company_financials)</sup>

 The company generated $2.10B in revenue in the first half of 2021, an increase of 57% year over year.
 Revenue is earned through two main streams: Merchant Subscriptions and Merchant Solutions.
 Merchant Subscriptions revenue is comprised of platform subscription fees, Point-Of-Sale Pro fees, and app, theme, and domain sales.
-Merchant Solutions revenue is mostly made up of payment processing fees, but also includes referral fees, advertising revenue, and sales of POS hardware.
+Merchant Solutions revenue is mostly made up of payment processing fees, but also includes referral fees, advertising revenue, and sales of POS hardware.<sup>[6](https://backlinko.com/shopify-stores)</sup>

 #### The Tables Have Turned

-We can see that 2016 is the year Merchant Solutions gained over half (51.56%) of the company's revenue share, signalling the first real shift towards identifying as a payments company.
-Merchant Solutions revenue has been steadily taking over since then, accounting for 68.99% revenue share in 2020.<sup>[6](https://backlinko.com/shopify-stores)</sup>
+In 2016 Merchant Solutions gained over half (51.56%) of the company's revenue share, signalling a major shift toward payment processing.
+Merchant Solutions revenue has been gaining ground since then, accounting for 68.99% revenue share in 2020.<sup>[6](https://backlinko.com/shopify-stores)</sup>

 <!-- (Table) Shopify 10yr revenue by service -->
 | Year | Merchant Subscriptions Revenue | Merchant Solutions Revenue |